Secure the connection between your computer and GitHub

 id_ed25519.pub

-If you do you, can skip the section that generate a SSH key pair, and go to the section ‘Adding a new SSH key to your GitHub account’.
+If you do have one, you can skip the section that generate a SSH key pair, and go to the section ‘Adding a new SSH key to your GitHub account’.

 If you don’t have an existing public and private key pair (which is to be expected!), or if you receive an error that ~/.ssh doesn’t exist, that this file location doesn’t exist, or that you can’t access this folder, go ahead and generate a new SSH key pair!